felix-lang/felix/doc/tutorial/strings.rst

       'and I am the second.'
     ;

-Notice the special encoding `\n` which inserts and end of line character into the string rather than a `\` followed by an `n`.
+Notice the special encoding `\n` which inserts an end of line character into the string rather than a `\` followed by an `n`.
 This is called an escape.